-AJC’s Miami and Broward Regional Office connects our community with AJC’s global advocacy work to enhance the well-being of the Jewish people and Israel.
+AJC’s Miami and Broward Regional Office connects our community with American Jewish Committee’s global advocacy work to enhance the well-being of the Jewish people and Israel.
 Our access to diplomats, elected officials, and interfaith leaders at the local level advances AJC’s broader global priorities: combating antisemitism, promoting Israel’s place in the world, and countering the spread of radicalism and extremism.

 AJC Miami has long been an essential and respected voice of the South Florida Jewish community.
 From the beginnings of the civil rights movement through the complex international challenges of today, we have formed coalitions with leaders in many different ethnic and religious groups.